therealjaypo/yarf/README.md

 2. Folder renaming is not supported (inherited limitation)

-3. YaRF/RioFS is a leaky abstraction.
-There are several POSIXy things that aren't (and probably will never) be supported.
+3. YaRF/RioFS provides a "fileysystem", generally called a leaky abstraction.
+There are several POSIXy things that aren't (and probably will never be) supported.

 4. YaRF seems to dislike 0 byte files when mounting a bucket without a prefix.
 It's on my list.